MicrosoftDocs/memdocs/sccm/mdm/deploy-use/migrate-mixed-authority.md

 ## Next steps

-After you migrate users and tested Intune functionality, consider whether you're ready to [change the MDM authority](migrate-change-mdm-authority.md) of your Intune tenant from Configuration Manager to Intune.
+After you migrate users and test Intune functionality, consider whether you're ready to [change the MDM authority](migrate-change-mdm-authority.md) of your Intune tenant from Configuration Manager to Intune.